NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/OpenIGTLinkIODevelopment/README.md

 # Illustrations

 Example image of CustusX using PLUS to receive ultrasound sector parameters as OpenIGTLink meta information from the BK interface in PLUS, by using OpenIGTLinkIO for the client in CustusX.
+The example is just streaming a random ultrasound image, so it don't match the ultrasound probe used in the example.
 ![CustusX](CustusX_screendump.png)

 | Switching configuration | After switching configuration |